Wet Weather Driving Tips: 10 Things to Remember to Be Safe & Healthy

 Ventilate Your Car

-One of the key wet weather driving tips is to keep an eye on pedestrians and cyclists.
 On rainy days, the visual and audio cues for measuring car distances are usually obscured or limited.
 Pedestrians may rush across the street without looking around.
-So, you, as a driver should be on the lookout for pedestrians to avoid accidents
+So, you, as a driver, should be on the lookout for pedestrians to avoid accidents

-Potholes filled with water are a threat to drivers on rainy days.
-Your car’s internal electrical systems and rim could be damaged by water splashing.
-Don’t try to go across it if you can’t gauge the depth.
-If you have no choice, gently tap the brake pedal to dry some water on the rotor after then.
+Don’t try to cross it if you can’t gauge the depth.
+If you have no choice, gently tap the brake pedal to dry some water on the rotor afterward.

 Keep your tires inflated properly

-Wet weather driving tips are undoubtedly crucial to stay safe.
-One of which is to check your car’s tires to make sure they are in good nick and inflated properly.
-Think about replacing worn tires.
-If you have any doubts about the performance of the tire in wet weather, have an NRMA mechanic assess them.
+Rainy weather driving tips are undoubtedly crucial to stay safe.
+One is to check your car’s tires to make sure they are in good shape and inflated properly.

 Avoid aquaplaning

-How fast should I drive in the rain?
+How Fast Should I Drive in the Rain?

-Your speed should be reduced by 1/3 on wet roads and by 1/2 on snow roads.
-For example, if you normally commute at a speed of 60 mph, then on a wet road you should drop your speed to 40 mph, and to 30 mph on a snow-packed road.
+For example, if you usually commute at 60 mph, then on a wet road, you should drop your speed to 40 mph and 30 mph on a snow-packed road.

 Learn wet weather driving tips to stay safe